 It is a clean, compact, versatile and very effective process.
 If necessary, it can be used to prevent liquid discharges.

-The range of vacuum evaporators are based on three different equipment types, each with its own particular use:
+The range of vacuum evaporators are based on three different types of industrial wastewater treatment equipment, each with its own particular use:

-This covers a wide variety of techniques that can deal alone or combined with numerous types of contaminants (e.g. oils and fats, particles in suspension, colloidal substances, color, non-biodegradable organic matter, dissolved metals and hydrocarbons).
+This industrial wastewater treatment process covers a wide variety of techniques that can deal alone or combined with numerous types of contaminants (e.g. oils and fats, particles in suspension, colloidal substances, color, non-biodegradable organic matter, dissolved metals and hydrocarbons).

 The most relevant single operations to remove these contaminants are the following: